Kevin4577/odoo-addons/stock_shipping/README.rst

 Stock Shipping
 ==============

-The new module 'Stock Shipping' would allow user to maintain the shipping detail about
+The new module 'Stock Shipping' would allow user to maintain the shipping detail about:

 * Source Location
 * Destination Location
 * Shipping Type

 Usage
 =====